Ripples in the baryon to dark matter ratio in $\Lambda$CDM: implications for galaxy formation: Results

 \subsection{The time evolution of the baryon and gas content of halos}

-We begin by examining the time evolution of the comoving baryon mass density in resolved halos, $\rho_{\rm b}^{\rm halos}(z)$, shown in the top panel of \cref{fig:baryon_mass}.
-The quantity $\rho_{\rm b}^{\rm halos}(z)$ rises steeply from high redshift towards the present day; the first halos collapse from rare, high-amplitude peaks in the matter overdensity field, whereas lower-amplitude peaks that are far more numerous collapse later and dominate the mass budget at low redshift (e.g. \citealt{Fakhouri2010,Behroozi2013,Behroozi2019}).
+In \cref{subsec:linear_collapse}, we showed that linear theory combined with spherical collapse predicts an isocurvature-induced baryon deficit in halos relative to the null isocurvature case, arising solely from differences in their Lagrangian patches.
+We now test whether these initially small variations persist through non-linear structure formation by examining the time evolution of the comoving baryon mass density in resolved halos, $\rho_{\rm b}^{\rm halos}(z)$, shown in the top panel of \cref{fig:baryon_mass}.\ This quantity rises steeply from high redshift towards the present day; the first halos collapse from rare, high-amplitude peaks in the matter overdensity field, whereas lower-amplitude peaks that are far more numerous collapse later and dominate the mass budget at low redshift (e.g. \citealt{Fakhouri2010,Behroozi2013,Behroozi2019}).
 Accordingly, the baryon mass density in resolved halos grows by nearly three orders of magnitude between $z=8$ ($0.65\,\rm{Gyr}$ after the Big Bang) and $z=0$ ($ 13.76\,\rm{Gyr}$ after the Big Bang), before levelling off as the rate of structure formation declines at late times.
 By $z=0$, the incremental growth of $\rho_{\rm b}^{\rm halos}(z)$ is small, indicating that most of the baryons destined to reside in collapsed systems have already been incorporated into virialised halos, even though a substantial fraction of cosmic baryons remain in the diffuse IGM (e.g. \citealt{Peroux2020, Tuominen2021, Yang2022}).

 The three simulations show nearly indistinguishable absolute values for $\rho_{\rm b}^{\rm halos}(z)$, particularly at low redshift, so to isolate the isocurvature response the bottom panel of \cref{fig:baryon_mass} displays $\rho_{\rm b}^{\rm halos}(z)$ in the \fid{} and \inv{} simulations expressed as ratios relative to the \noiso{} simulation.
 The dotted green lines represent the predictions of the theoretical spherical collapse model derived in \cref{subsec:linear_collapse}, \cref{eq:final model}.
 At $z=8$, the isocurvature variants deviate from \noiso{} by $ 5\%$, but this offset declines steadily to the sub-percent level by $z=0$.
 The theoretical prediction, \cref{eq:final model}, provides an accurate estimate of the isocurvature-induced suppression measured in the simulations.
 It successfully reproduces the overall trend, including the sign of the modulation and the slope of the relation.